-Pull up a chair and grab a cuppa joe for a casual conversation with Chris.
+Pull up a chair and pour a glass of wine for a casual conversation with Chris.

 Q: What are you reading these days?